 Covid-19 has already had a significant impact on the vulnerable groups and communities supported by our programmes.
 Many will have suffered from loss of employment, difficulty in accessing benefits, housing issues and domestic abuse, and these issues are likely to continue long after the immediate crisis is over.

 We know that the legal advice and support provided by clinics in our network can change lives.
 In a 2018 survey of clinic clients, 76% said that their understanding of their legal problem was better after receiving advice, 75% felt more confident to deal with the problem and 68% felt that the support had reduced their stress levels.

 Help us spread the word

-We hope you will listen to the broadcast and donate to support our work.
+We hope you listened to the broadcast and will donate to support our work.
 Please help us by spreading the word on social media and telling your family, friends and colleagues!